- Alumni & Donors

-Assistant Professor (CEE and LIEPP)
+Associate Professor (CEE and LIEPP)

-My research concentrates on political competition in Europe with the aim of uncovering the ideological conflict lines in different countries.
-My projects address the interplay between political issue dimensionality, party strategies and voter responses.
+His research concentrates on political competition in Europe with the aim of uncovering the ideological conflict lines in different countries.
+His projects address the interplay between political issue dimensionality, party strategies and voter responses.
 One research area examines the dimensional structure of public opinion and the associated party strategies across Europe.
 Another area focuses on party competition in Central and Eastern Europe, and seeks to explain the variance in party competition and voting patterns across the ex-communist block.
 The final research area focuses on new developments in welfare policies in Europe and how these affect individual political preferences and voting behavior.